 Externally restricted contributions are recognized as revenue in the year in which the related expenses are recognized.
-Endowment contributions by their nature are not recognized as revenue but held as a deferred contribution indefinitely
+Endowment contributions by their nature are not recognized as revenue but held as a deferred contribution indefinitely.

 Investment income is recorded on an accrual basis.
 Restricted investment income, either as a result of external restrictions or the terms of endowment agreements, is recognized as revenue in the year in which the related conditions of the restrictions are satisfied.
-Unrestricted investment revenue, including income related to internally restricted funds is recognized when earned.
+Unrestricted investment revenue is recognized when earned.
 Investments are recorded on a trade-date basis.
 All transaction costs associated with acquisition and disposition of investments are expensed to the statement of operations, accumulated surplus and net financial assets as incurred.